 You will need to achieve three A Levels at specified grades, in one set of exams or assessments, to meet the entry requirements for most of our degrees.

-For many degrees, we will expect you to have studied specific subjects at A Level and may also require other subjects to have been achieved at specific grades to at least GCSE.
+For many degrees, we will expect you to have studied specific subjects, and achieved specific grades, at A Level.
+We may also require other subjects to have been achieved at specific grades to at least GCSE.

 Before you commit to a particular course of study at your school or college, please contact us to ensure your qualifications will meet the requirements of your chosen degree.